-- (a) Failure to disclose or misrepresenting material facts, or making any false or misleading statement on any application, examination form, or other official document, report or form, or during the course of any work-related investigation. - (b) Willful and unauthorized removal, alteration, destruction and/or mutilation of any department record, public record, book, paper or document. - (c) Failure to participate in, or giving false or misleading statements, or misrepresenting or omitting material information to a supervisor or other person in a position of authority, in connection with any investigation or in the reporting of any department--related business. - (d) Being untruthful or knowingly making false, misleading or malicious statements that are reasonably likely to harm the reputation, authority or official standing of this department or its members. - (e) Making disparaging remarks concerning duly constituted authority to the extent that such conduct disrupts the efficiency of this department or subverts the good order, efficiency and discipline of this department or that would tend to discredit any of its members.
-Members shall not publicly criticize the department, its policies, or its members by any speech, writing, or other expression. - (f) Unlawful gambling or unlawful betting at any time or any place.
-Legal gambling or betting under any of the following conditions: - While on department premises. - 2.
-At any work site, while on-duty or while in uniform, or while using any department equipment or system. - Gambling activity undertaken as part of an officer's official duties and with the express knowledge and permission of a direct supervisor is exempt from this prohibition. - (g) Improper political activity including:
+- (a) Failure to disclose or misrepresenting material facts, or making any false or misleading statement on any application, examination form, or other official document, report or form, or during the course of any workrelated investigation. - (b) The falsification of any work-related records, making misleading entries or statements with the intent to deceive or the willful and unauthorized removal, alteration, destruction and/or mutilation of any department record, public record, book, paper or document. - (c) Failure to participate in, or giving false or misleading statements, or misrepresenting or omitting material information to a supervisor or other person in a position of authority, in connection with any investigation or in the reporting of any department-related business. - (d) Being untruthful or knowingly making false, misleading or malicious statements that are reasonably calculated to harm the reputation, authority or official standing of this department or its members. - (e) Disparaging remarks or conduct concerning duly constituted authority to the extent that such conduct disrupts the efficiency of this department or subverts the good order, efficiency and discipline of this department or that would tend to discredit any of its members. - (f) Unlawful gambling or unlawful betting at any time or any place.
+Legal gambling or betting under any of the following conditions: - 1.
+While on department premises. - 2.
+At any work site, while onduty or while in uniform, or while using any department equipment or system. - 3.
+Gambling activity undertaken as part of an officer's official duties and with the express knowledge and permission of a direct supervisor is exempt from this prohibition. - (g) Improper political activity including: - 1.
+Unauthorized attendance while onduty at official legislative or political sessions. - 2.
+Solicitations, speeches or distribution of campaign literature for or against any political candidate or position while onduty, on department property or while in any way representing him/herself as a member of this department, except as expressly authorized by City policy, the collective bargaining agreement, or the Chief of Police.

-- 1. Attendance while on-duty at official non-city legislative or political sessions unless authorized by the Chief. - Solicitations, speeches or distribution of campaign literature for or against any political candidate or position while on-duty, on department property or while in any way representing him/herself as a member of this department, except as expressly authorized by City policy, the collective bargaining agreement, or the Chief of Police. - (h) Engaging in political activities during assigned working hours except as expressly authorized by City policy, the collective bargaining agreement, or the Chief of Police. - (i) Any act on-- or off--duty that brings discredit to this department.
+- (h) Engaging in political activities during assigned working hours except as expressly authorized by City policy, the collective bargaining agreement, or the Chief of Police. - (i) Any act on- or off-duty that brings discredit to this department.